 5. “That 70’s Show”

-Need a show good for the whole family?
+Need a TV series good for the whole family?
 Then rewatch “That 70’s Show” on Netflix.
 The show that gave us Ashton Kutcher and Mila Kunis lives on and everyone should watch it more than once.
 “It’s one of the greatest sitcoms on the planet and it’s great to watch with your family and just have a good laugh.
 I enjoyed it watching it more the second time now that I’m in bed most of the time snacking and doing nothing,” said Florida International University biology student Celina Montero.
 The show centers around six friends discovering themselves in a fictional Wisconsin town in the 1970s.
 Do yourself a favor and relish in eight seasons of pure comedic genius.

 6. “Nailed It!”